-:Advice from NWT Teachers
+Advice from NWT Teachers

 Ken Ryan’s guide to surviving the first year of teaching:

 Before you begin the first year of teaching, decide to teach a second year.

 If you are not organized, get organized.

 Do not look for love in the classroom.
 Look for respect.
 Look for student achievement.
 The new teacher who is looking for love is vulnerable and erodes the authority needed to lead a class.